nushell/nushell.github.io/book/environment.md

 ## Environment variable conversions

 You can set the `ENV_CONVERSIONS` environment variable to convert other environment variables between a string and a value.
-For example, the [default config](https://github.com/nushell/nushell/blob/main/docs/sample_config/default_config.nu) includes conversion of PATH (and Path used on Windows) environment variables from a sting to a list.
+For example, the [default config](https://github.com/nushell/nushell/blob/main/docs/sample_config/default_config.nu) includes conversion of PATH (and Path used on Windows) environment variables from a string to a list.
 After the config loaded, any existing environment variable specified inside `ENV_CONVERSIONS` will be translated according to its `from_string` field into a value of any type.
 External tools require environment variables to be strings, therefore, any non-string environment variable needs to be converted first.
 The conversion of value -> string is set by the `to_string` field of `ENV_CONVERSIONS` and is done every time an external command is run.